m-abdelwahab/build-smarter-chatbots-workshop/README.md

 1. Pass the response to the LLM as a system prompt to generate the final response.

-To get started, you can use the following code snippet as a reference:
+To get started, you can use the following code snippet:

 ```ts
 // app/api/chat/route.ts